 Another interesting question golfers face when choosing a putter is the decision between a milled putter and an insert putter.
 The majority of the putters we covered in our guide are insert putters though both styles are featured.

-What you will notice about milled putters is that they are one piece of metal the is milled to create a smooth clubface.
-While insert putters have a metal head but have an insert placed within the clubface and this is what comes into contact with the ball.
+What you will notice about milled putters is that they are one piece of metal that is milled to create a smooth clubface.
+While insert putters have a metal head but have an insert placed within the clubface.
+Thss insert is what comes into contact with the ball.

 You can quickly tell if a putter is milled or an insert by looking at the face of the club.
 If it is one solid piece of metal like the Huntington Beach model we mentioned previous then that is a milled putter.

 An example of an insert putter can be seen by looking at the Odyssey Stroke Lab putter.
 The lightly coloured metal piece in the clubface is the putter insert.

 The general rule that describes the difference between milled and insert putters is in the feel and sound.
 Insert putters tend to have a deeper quieter sound when contact is made with the ball.
 While milled putters tend to have a higher pitch and louder sound when contact is made.